-Our Milwaukee bankruptcy attorney understands how confusing it is to find the best solution for debt problems.
-If you’re feeling the weight of debt, you may be tempted to turn to one of those debt relief companies you hear on the radio and TV.
-It seems like a good idea—you’ll have those nasty bill collectors off your back, you’ll have payments you can actually afford, and it’s certainly better than declaring bankruptcy.
+If you’re feeling the weight of debt and pressure from debt collectors, you may be tempted to turn to one of those debt relief companies you hear on the radio and TV.
+It seems like a good idea—you’ll have those nasty bill collectors off your back and have payments you can actually afford.
+It must be better than declaring bankruptcy.
 Right?

 Well, maybe not.

-Debt consolidation—This approach usually involves getting a low interest loan to pay off higher interest debts—typically credit card debts with interest in the neighborhood of 20% and higher.
+Debt consolidation usually involves getting a low interest loan to pay off higher interest debts—typically credit card debts with interest in the neighborhood of 20% and higher.

 That’s debt relief?